 Time for a stamp duty overhaul

-Prime Minister Boris Johnson has said he wants to overhaul the whole stamp duty system by drastically raising the threshold for paying stamp duty from its current level of £125,000 to £500,000 at the same time as lowering the top rate from 12% to 7%.
+In 2019, Prime Minister Boris Johnson said he wanted to overhaul the whole stamp duty system by drastically raising the threshold for paying stamp duty from its current level of £125,000 to £500,000 at the same time as lowering the top rate from 12% to 7%.
 Raising the rate to £500,000 will stop almost 900,000 people from forking out on stamp duty.

 Cutting the top rate might result in a short-term flurry of activity for those buying and selling properties at that price point, but the reality is that money is going to the tax man and not on to the next property.
 This measure will soon be forgotten as people need to look at the total cost of the purchase.
 For instance if you are selling an £1.8million property you would pay £24,000 on the last £200,000, compared to £14,000 if the rate was be reduced to 7%.